 Statistics with a focus on forensic applications.
 Emphasis on the Bayesian approach.
 Logical, probabilistic statistical reasoning skills, and R software skills.
 Course content is the basis for an examination question on the comprehensive examination.
-Students must have taken an undergraduate statistics course before registering.
-Restricted to None.
-Prerequisites: An undergraduate statistics course.
+Prerequisite: An undergraduate statistics course.

 FORS 6231.
 Principles of Toxicology.
 3 Credits.